albertomh/djereo/docs/src/develop.md

 - use short-lived feature branches

 Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/){target=\"_blank"}
-guidelines when writing commit messages. `commitlint` is enabled as pre-commit hook.
+guidelines when writing commit messages. `commitlint` is enabled as a pre-commit hook.
 Valid commit types are defined in `.commitlintrc.ts`.

 > **N.B.**
 > The phrase "gen. project" is used frequently in commit messages.
 It means "generated project",